Alexander O. Vietor

 Alexander Orr Vietor (1913 – March 9, 1981) was an American authority on marine Americana and maps.
 A graduate of Yale in the class of 1936, he served as curator of maps at Yale University from 1943 to 1978.
 He was a member of the board of the New-York Historical Society and of the Acorn Club, to which he was elected in 1953.

-He married Anna Glen Butler; they had four daughters and three sons.
+He married Anna Glen Butler; and they had four daughters and three sons.